Z2PackDev/Z2Pack/doc/source/tutorial_fp.rst

 ABINIT Setup
 ~~~~~~~~~~~~
 The following is a guide on how to install ABINIT with the modified
-Wannier90 source.
-There might be a more straightforward way by linking
-to an already compiled source, but this is the easiest procedure we could
-come up with.

-* **Step 1**
+Wannier90 source by replacing the Wannier90 fallback in ABINIT.
+If your
+usual routine is to install ABINIT with Wannier90 as an external (pre-compiled)
+library, it may be easier to compile the modified Wannier90 source
+again and then linking to that.

-  Download the modified Wannier90 source and copy it to the ``tarballs``
+* Download the modified Wannier90 source and copy it to the ``tarballs``
   directory of ABINIT (usually ``~/.abinit/tarballs``)
-* **Step 2**

-  Now we need to change the checksum ABINIT expects from the Wannier90
+* Now we need to change the checksum ABINIT expects from the Wannier90
   source.

     * Get the md5sum for both the original (un-modified) Wannier90 source